5 axis CNC machining

 5 axis CNC Mill-turning centre

 In most 5 axis CNC mill-turning centres, the spindle-mounted workpiece rotates along the A-axis.
 At the same time, a milling cutting head provides linear movement in the X, Y, and Z axes and rotational movement in the B-axis.
+See our What is CNC turning guide to learn everything you need to know about this process.

 CNC machining operations compared: 5 axis machining vs other CNC machining processes